 In 1995 an inspection of the entire exterior surface of the Nebraska State Capitol was conducted by consultants.
 They determined that Nebraska’s seasonal temperature extremes and resulting freeze-thaw cycle had caused extensive movement and cracking in the stone building face and roof system sufficient to require major re-construction of these critical building components.
-The Nebraska Capitol Exterior Restoration Project to restore the exterior façade began in the fall of 1997.
+The Nebraska Capitol Exterior Restoration Project to restore the exterior façade began in the fall of 1997 and was completed in 2010.
 Although the entire exterior masonry face of the building had been cleaned and tuck-pointed at least twice in the past, the level of restoration required in 1997 was the most extensive since original building construction during the 1920’s.

 Working with the Office of the Capitol Commission on the Capitol Exterior Restoration Project are project team consultants Wiss, Janney, Elstner, Inc. of Chicago and Bahr, Vermeer & Haecker Architects of Lincoln.
 The general contractor for the project is Mark I Waterproofing and Restoration Company of Dolton, Illinois.